Where is ‘she’? Her curious absence/presence

-Please reference as: Liz Stanley (2016) ‘A Schreiner cabinet of curiosities’ http://www.whiteswritingwhiteness.ed.ac.uk/curiosities/SchreinerCabinet/ and also provide the paragraph number as appropriate if quoting.
+Please reference as: Liz Stanley (2017) ‘Where is ‘she’?
+Her curious absence/presence’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/SchreinerCabinet/ and also provide the paragraph number as appropriate if quoting.

 1. Isn’t It Curious?

 1.1.
 Olive Schreiner is the letter-writer most represented in the collections worked on as part of the WWW project.
 In part, this is a product of the fact that WWW grew out of, among other things, the preceding Olive Schreiner Letters Online project.
 It is in part because around 5000 of her letters are extant.
 It is also in part because she wrote in a variety of forms in addition to letters, and many remnants of manuscripts or publishers-proofs of her writings survive as well as the published versions.
 Yes, there are a great many of her letters; and yes, there are also many other writings by her that help flesh out the heterotopic world of her writings, and which show this to be a scriptural economy with particular defining features, including a distinctively constituted epistolarium (Stanley 2004, 2011, 2015; Stanley et al 2012).
 But – and a large but – getting a sense of her remains elusive.

 1.2.
 As a writer of fiction and one of the founding presences of English in Africa, Olive Schreiner has also been subject – or perhaps object – to a huge amount of scholarly attention which over the years has constituted and reconstituted ‘her’ in a myriad of ways.
-Much of this is curious, for it often relies on straightforwardly reading ‘the life’ and ‘the woman’ from the fiction.
+Much of this is curious, in the sense that it often relies on straightforwardly reading ‘the life’ and ‘the woman’ from the fiction.
 But also there is a greater curiosity here too, which is that in spite of the mountains of paper produced by Oliver Schreiner herself, there are aspects of her life and her work that remain interpretationally elusive.
-Although the traces are plentiful, they are never plentiful enough to explain everything that present-day forms of curiosity about the past and her particular place within it want to know.
+Although the traces are plentiful, they are never plentiful enough to explain everything that present-day curiosity about the past and Schreiner’s particular place within it want to know.